Iterations of dependent random maps and exogeneity in nonlinear dynamics: Introduction

 This paper is mainly motivated by dynamics of type (\ref{eq::discuss}) with covariates that are not necessarily strictly exogenous, assuming that at any time $t$, the noise $\varepsilon_t$ is independent from the past information $\sigma\left((Z_s,\varepsilon_s):s\leq t-1\right)$.
 The term predetermindness is sometimes used in the literature.
 This independence assumption is substantially weaker than the independence between the two processes $\left(\varepsilon_t\right)_{t\in\Z}$ and $\left(Z_t\right)_{t\in\Z}$.
 The latter independence condition implies strict exogeneity, a notion initially defined by \citet{Sims} and extended to general models by \citet{Chamb}.
 Strict exogeneity is useful for deriving the conditional likelihood of the $X_t'$s conditionally on the $Z_t'$s.
 However, strict exogeneity is a rather strong assumption.
 Under additional regularity conditions on the model, \citet{Chamb} has shown that this assumption is equivalent to the non Granger-causality, i.e. $Z_t$ is independent of $(X_s)_{s\leq t}$ conditionally on $(Z_s)_{s\leq t-1}$.
 It roughly means that the covariate process $(Z_t)_{t\in\Z}$ evolves in a totally autonomous way.
 In contrast, our exogeneity condition allows general covariates of the form $Z_t=H\left(\eta_t,\eta_{t-1},\ldots\right)$ with $H$ a measurable function and a sequence $\left((\eta_t,\varepsilon_t)\right)_{t\in\Z}$ of i.i.d. random vectors, $\varepsilon_t$ being possibly correlated with $\eta_t$.
 The error $\varepsilon_t$ can then still have an influence on future values of the covariates.
 For linear models, the two technical independence conditions discussed above between the noise and the covariate processes are often used as a distinction between weak and strict exogeneity.
 See for instance \citet{Luthp}, Section $10.2$.
-Let us mention that there exist additional concepts of exogeneity that are introduced and discussed in \citet{Engle} in particular a notion of weak exogeneity.
-However this notion is related to the estimation of a specific parameter of the conditional distribution for the bivariate process $(X_t,Z_t)$ and it is necessary to specify the joint dynamic of the process.
+Let us mention that there exist additional concepts of exogeneity that are introduced and discussed in \citet{Engle}, in particular a notion of weak exogeneity.
+However, this notion is related to the estimation of a specific parameter of the conditional distribution for the bivariate process $(X_t,Z_t)$ and it is necessary to specify the joint dynamic of the process.
 Since we do not want to consider specific dynamics for the covariate process, we will not use it in this paper.
 Inclusion of exogenous regressors motivates our approach which is based on conditional average contraction conditions.
 But our results can be also applied without referring to these concepts of exogeneity, i.e. when $\left((Z_{t-1},\varepsilon_t)\right)_{t\in\Z}$ is a general stationary and ergodic process in (\ref{eq::discuss}).
 However, in the latter case, a closed form expression for the conditional distribution of $X_t$ given $\mathcal{F}_{t-1}$ cannot be obtained directly from the recursions (\ref{eq::discuss}).
 Our contribution is then the first one presenting a general framework for inclusion of covariates in nonlinear dynamics.
-We do not provide particular statistical applications, any of them which require existence of ergodic paths or a control of the functional dependence measure can be considered.
+Our results can be applied to any statistical procedure which require either ergodic properties or the use of some limit theorems developed from the notion of functional dependence introduced by \citet{Wu}.
+Since the existing literature already contains many asymptotic results of this type, we do not discuss specific applications.